Melina Manandhar

-Melina Manandhar (Nepali: मेलिना मानन्धर; born January 23, 1977, as Sunita Manandhar) is a Nepali actress, model and producer.
+Melina Manandhar (Nepali: मेलिना मानन्धर; born October 16 1977, as Sunita Manandhar) is a Nepalese actress, model and producer.
 She has acted in films, telefilms, television serials and music videos in Nepali and Newar languages.

 Career

 Since making her debut in Priyasi (1993) she has acted in over sixty Nepali and Nepal Bhasa language films and television dramas.
+She appeared in a supporting role in period drama Prem Pinda (1995) considered a classic in Nepali cinema.
 She also produced a Nepali film Jwalamukhi and a television show Karuna which aired on Nepal Television.